KubaBoi/kelp/README.md

 ### When two bytes are multiplied

-The multiplicand is in the `AL` register, and the multiplier is a byte in the memory or in another register.
+The multiplicant is in the `AL` register, and the multiplier is a byte in the memory or in another register.
 The product is in AX.
 High-order 8 bits of the product is stored in AH and the low-order 8 bits are stored in `AL`.

 ### When two one-word values are multiplied

 The multiplicand should be in the `AX` register, and the multiplier is a word in memory or another register.
-For example, for an instruction like `MUL DX`, you must store the multiplier in DX and the multiplicand in `AX`.
+For example, for an instruction like `MUL DX`, you must store the multiplier in DX and the multiplicant in `AX`.

 The resultant product is a doubleword, which will need two registers.
 The high-order (leftmost) portion gets stored in DX and the lower-order (rightmost) portion gets stored in `AX`.

 ### When two doubleword values are multiplied

-When two doubleword values are multiplied, the multiplicand should be in `EAX` and the multiplier is a doubleword value stored in memory or in another register.
+When two doubleword values are multiplied, the multiplicant should be in `EAX` and the multiplier is a doubleword value stored in memory or in another register.
 The product generated is stored in the `EDX:EAX` registers, i.e., the high order 32 bits gets stored in the `EDX` register and the low order 32-bits are stored in the `EAX` register.

 ## DIV/IDIV